MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

 > [!IMPORTANT]
 > For a smooth upgrade path, do not install the the Azure Information Protection unified labeling client on the computer running the scanner as your first step to upgrade the scanner.
 Instead, use the following upgrade instructions.

-Beginning with version 1.48.204.0, the scanner to gets its configuration settings from the Azure portal.
-In addition, a new database is created named **AIPScannerUL_\<profile_name>**, which has an updated schema.
+Beginning with version 1.48.204.0, the scanner gets its configuration settings from the Azure portal, by using a configuration profile.
+Upgrading the scanner includes instructing the scanner to use this online configuration and for the unified labeling client, offline configuration for the scanner is not supported.

 1. Use the Azure portal to create a new scanner profile that includes settings for the scanner and your data repositories with any settings that they need.
 For help with this step, see the [Configure the scanner in the Azure portal](../deploy-aip-scanner.md#configure-the-scanner-in-the-azure-portal) section from the scanner deployment instructions.

-    If the computer running the scanner is disconnected from the Internet, you still need to do this step.
-Then, from the Azure portal, use the **Export** option to export your scanner profile to a file.

 2. On the scanner computer, stop the scanner service, **Azure Information Protection Scanner**.

-3. Upgrade the Azure Information Protection client by installing the current general availability (GA) version from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
+3. Upgrade the Azure Information Protection client (classic) by installing the current general availability (GA) version of the unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

 4. In a PowerShell session, run the Update-AIPScanner command with the same profile name that you specified in step 1.
 For example: `Update-AIPScanner –Profile Europe`

-5. Only if the scanner is running on a disconnected computer: Now run [Import-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration) and specify the file that contains the exported settings.

-6. Restart the Azure Information Protection Scanner service, **Azure Information Protection Scanner**.
+5. Restart the Azure Information Protection Scanner service, **Azure Information Protection Scanner**.

 You can now use the rest of the instructions in [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner.md), omitting the step to install the scanner.
 Because the scanner is already installed, there's no reason to install it again.